CapricanDRJ/witchers_shakespeare/index.md

 The path we walk is fraught with dangers dread,

-A precipice where Watchers find no rest.
+A precipice where Witchers find no rest.

 *[Enter Capricio, Axion, and Kestrelia]*